GrokCV/.github/profile/README.md

 # 🌟 Welcome to GrokCV!

-GrokCV is a dynamic research subgroup dedicated to pushing the boundaries of computer vision and remote sensing technologies.
-Led by [Dr. Yimian Dai (戴一冕)](https://yimian.grokcv.ai/) from Nanjing University of Science and Technology (NJUST), our team is guided by the expertise of [Prof. Jian Yang (杨健)](https://scholar.google.com/citations?user=6CIDtZQAAAAJ) from NJUST and the invaluable insights of [Prof. Xiang Li (李翔)](https://implus.github.io/) from Nankai University.
+GrokCV is a research group dedicated to pushing the boundaries of computer vision and remote sensing technologies, led by [Dr. Yimian Dai (戴一冕)](https://yimian.grokcv.ai/) from Nanjing University of Science and Technology (NJUST).

 ## 🎯 Our Mission